WA9ONY/Pico-RP2040/README2.md

     + The results in the vertical axis being upside down, but this is fixed by using the channel 2 invert function.
     + The results is a I-V characteristics curve test for two terminal devices.

-## I-V  Characteristics 0 Volts, 0 Current
+## I-V Characteristics Curve: 0 Volts, 0 Current

 <p align="center">
 <img align="center" width="600" height="457" src="/Images/V0I0.png">